fullstorydev/grpcurl/README.md

 To use `grpcurl` on servers that do not support reflection, you can use `.proto` source files.

-In addition to using `-proto` flags to point `grpcurl` at the relevant proto source file(s), you may also need to supply `-import-path` flags to tell `grpcurl` the folders from which dependencies can be imported.
+In addition to using `--proto` flags to point `grpcurl` at the relevant proto source file(s), you may also need to supply `--import-path` flags to tell `grpcurl` the folders from which dependencies can be imported.

 Just like when compiling with `protoc`, you do *not* need to provide an import path for the